alchemy-fr/Phraseanet-Docs/en/User/Guide/Administration.rst

 To access a section or a sub-section of Phraseanet Admin, click on its icon or label.

-In order to present the principal features of the Phraseanet Admin module, we suggest that you follow this plan :
+In order to present main features of *Phraseanet Admin*, we follow this outline:

 .. toctree::
     :maxdepth: 2